Nozzles and discs

 • Double slot nozzles

-This type of nozzle allows 2 jets to be sprayed with an angle of around 65° between each jet.
+This type of nozzle sprays 2 jets with an angle of around 65° between each jet.

 • Air injection nozzles

 Conventional nozzles are distinguished from air-injection nozzles by the presence of holes in their base through which air is sucked and mixed with the spray liquid during spraying (venturi effect).
 This mechanism produces larger droplets than those obtained at the same pressure with conventional nozzles.
 As the drops are (much) larger, they are less susceptible to drift.
-Slot or turbulence nozzles, air injection nozzles (used in a good pressure range) deposit more product on the vegetation than conventional nozzles.
+Slot or turbulence nozzles, air injection nozzles (used in a good pressure range) enable more product to be deposited on the vegetation than conventional nozzles.
 These nozzles make it possible to reconcile good application quality with reduced drift losses.
-However, their extreme sensitivity to clogging has put off many winegrowers for fungicide use (they are much more commonly used for herbicides).
+However, their extreme sensitivity to clogging has put many winegrowers off using them for fungicides (they are much more commonly used for herbicides).
 Air-injection nozzles can be used in all conditions, but should be used in peri-urban areas and near dwellings.

-These nozzles are compatible with all sprayers that use nozzles (jet, airblast).
+These nozzles are compatible with all sprayers that use nozzles (airblast, airblast).

 • turbulence and air injection nozzles: air injection nozzles can be used in viticulture because they charge the droplets with air and therefore reduce potential drift, as the jet is conical in shape.